0xSero/partisia-docs/docs/pbc-fundamentals/byoc/onboarding-new-byoc.md

    them to verify your proposal.
 9. When node operators have voted, you need to execute the proposal this action costs ~260.000 gas.
 You can execute the proposal by using the check update interaction on the [system update contract](https://browser.partisiablockchain.com/contracts/04c5f00d7c6d70c3d0919fd7f81c7b9bfe16063620/checkUpdate).

-For step 2 and 4 the form below allows using Metamask to send the transactions.
+For step 2 and 4 the form below allows using MetaMask to send the transactions.

 --8<-- "docs/snippets/byoc-onboarding-form.html"